petedejoy/documentation/v2/clickstream/destinations/resonate.md

 On that last note: Make sure you can identify which tags are page impression tags, and which are custom or conversion tags.

-The tags will contain important parameters that you'll need from step two.
+The tags will contain important parameters that you'll need.
 The following parameters are the same for every tag: `advkey`, `opptykey`.
 The `event key` is unique to each tag, and is shown as `my_event_key` below.
 We take care of the `cache_buster`.

 ``` javascript
 <IMG SRC="https://ds.reson8.com/insights.gif?rand=[cache_buster]&t=0&pixt=resonate&advkey=my_advkey&opptykey=my_opptykey&evkey=my_event_key&evtype=custom" WIDTH=1 HEIGHT=1 BORDER=0>